The AI Detector Becomes the Discipline Machine

 That is why false-positive rates cannot be discussed only as vendor metrics.
 A one percent false-positive rate may sound small in a demo.
 At institutional scale, it can mean many students being wrongly flagged.
 Vanderbilt made that arithmetic concrete by noting that if a one percent false-positive tool had been applied to 75,000 submitted papers, roughly 750 papers could have been incorrectly labeled as involving AI writing.

 The central governance question is therefore not "How accurate is the tool?"
 It is "What power does the score have?"
 A score used for private reflection is one thing.
 A score used to open a misconduct case is another.
-A score shown to a teacher with no explanation, no appeal design, and no privacy boundary becomes a discipline machine.
+A score shown to a teacher with no explanation, no appeal design, no accommodation path, and no privacy boundary becomes a discipline machine.

 Surveillance Is Not Integrity